yolo-sh/cli/README.md

 ```bash
 yolo <cloud_provider> close-port <repository> <port>
 ```
-The `close-port` makes the specified port unreachable from all IP addresses.
+The `close-port` command makes the specified port unreachable from all IP addresses.

 #### Example